-In July 2017, the United Kingdom Financial Conduct Authority ('FCA'), which regulates the London Interbank Offered Rate ('LIBOR'), announced that 6 month USD Libor would cease after June 2023.
+In July 2017, the United Kingdom Financial Conduct Authority ('FCA'), which regulates the London Interbank Offered Rate ('LIBOR'), announced that 6 month USD LIBOR would cease after June 2023.
 LIBOR is one of the most common series of benchmark interest rates.
 LIBOR reforms and expectation of cessation of LIBOR will impact the Company's current risk management strategy and possibly accounting for its financial liabilities.

-As part of the Company's risk management strategy, the Company uses financial instruments to manage exposures arising from variation of interest rates that could affect profit or loss or other comprehensive income and applies hedge accounting to these instruments (note 11).
+As part of the Company's risk management strategy, the Company uses financial instruments to manage exposures arising from variation of interest rates that could affect the statement of profit or loss or other comprehensive income and applies hedge accounting to these instruments (note 15).

-These financial instruments are referenced to Libor.
-Refer Note 11 to the financial statements for nominal value and details of derivative contracts under hedging arrangements.
+These financial instruments are referenced to LIBOR.
+Refer Note 15 to the financial statements for nominal value and details of derivative contracts under hedging arrangements.